donnydavis/krakendash/README.md

 iptables-save | tee /etc/sysconfig/iptables
 systemctl restart iptables
 ```
-## For some reason my variable doesn't work for SELinux, so just make use if you use a different directory you change it for the selinux commands.
+## The variable doesn't work with the selinux commands.
+If you change the directory, don't forget to change them in the semanage and restorecon commands

 MON host setup is as follows